EBIO5460Spring2025/class-materials/08_2_CU_supercomputer.md

 For university servers you may need to [VPN to the campus network first](https://oit.colorado.edu/services/network-internet-services/vpn).

-You will be prompted for username and password.
+You'll be prompted for username and password.
 Once you enter your password, it will seem that nothing is happening.
 You now must open the DUO app on your phone and approve the push notification.
 Then you'll get a prompt that looks something like this:

 ```bash
 You are using login node: login12